Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Doubly Linked List/Readme.md

 ### 01. Doubly Linked Lists -- Append and Prepend

     Doubly Linked Lists -- Append and Prepend
-    Append - Add the element from end of the list Prepend - Add the element from front of the list
+    Append - Add the Node from end of the list
+    Prepend - Add the Node from front of the list

 ### 02. Doubly Linked Lists -- Add Node Before/After